nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a patient: `add`

 Adds a patient into idENTify.
-Note that we allow duplicate names for patients, but distinct patients with the same name must have different phone numbers to identify them.
+* We allow duplicate names for patients, but distinct patients with the same names must have different phone numbers in order to identify them.
+So you cannot add a patient who has both the same name and phone number as some existing patient.

 Format: `Format: add n/NAME p/PHONE_NUMBER [a/ADDRESS] [e/EMAIL] [t/TAG]…​`